U.S. says Russia blocked delivery of Thanksgiving meal to jailed ex-Marine Paul Whelan

 Rebecca Ross, a press secretary for the U.S. Embassy in Moscow, said on Twitter that Julie Fisher, the embassy’s chargé d’affaires, intended to deliver Mr. Whelan “a taste of home on this important American holiday.”

-The tweet was accompanied by a photograph or a packaged turkey dinner slated to be delivered to Mr. Whelan, complete with glazed onions, carrots, green beans, mashed potatoes, sweet potatoes, cranberry sauce and pumpkin bread.
+The tweet was accompanied by a photograph of a packaged turkey dinner slated to be delivered to Mr. Whelan, complete with glazed onions, carrots, green beans, mashed potatoes, sweet potatoes, cranberry sauce and pumpkin bread.

 Ms. Ross tweeted again less than 30 minutes later to say that the delivery did not go as expected.